mastercomfig/mastercomfig/docs/tf2/cvarlist_win.md

 tf_populator_health_multiplier           : 1        : , "sv", "cheat", "rep", "norecord" :
 tf_powerup_max_charge_time               : 30       : , "sv", "cheat"  :
 tf_powerup_mode                          : 0        : , "sv", "nf"     : Enable/disable powerup mode.
 Not compatible with Mann Vs Machine mode
-tf_powerup_mode_imbalance_delta          : 24       : , "sv", "cheat"  : Powerup kill score lead one team must have before imbalance measures are initiated tf_preround_push_from_damage_enable      : 0        : , "sv"           : If enabled, this will allow players using certain type of damage to move during pre-round freeze time. tf_quest_map_intro_viewed                : 0        : , "a", "cl"      :
-tf_quest_map_tuner_wobble_magnitude      : 0        : , "cl"           :
+tf_powerup_mode_dominant_multiplier      : 3        : , "sv", "cheat"  : The multiple by which a player must exceed the median kills by in order to be considered dominant tf_powerup_mode_imbalance_consecutive_min_players : 10       : , "sv", "cheat"  : Minimum number of players on the server before consecutive imbalance measures trigger team balancing tf_powerup_mode_imbalance_consecutive_time : 1200     : , "sv", "cheat"  : Teams are balanced if consecutive imbalance measures for the same team are triggered in less time (seconds) tf_powerup_mode_imbalance_delta          : 24       : , "sv", "cheat"  : Powerup kill score lead one team must have before imbalance measures are initiated tf_powerup_mode_killcount_timer_length   : 300      : , "sv", "cheat"  : How long to wait between kill count tests that determine if a player is dominating tf_preround_push_from_damage_enable      : 0        : , "sv"           : If enabled, this will allow players using certain type of damage to move during pre-round freeze time. tf_quest_map_intro_viewed                : 0        : , "a", "cl"      : tf_quest_map_tuner_wobble_magnitude      : 0        : , "cl"           :